The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), also called just “the coronavirus,” causes the disease called COVID-19.

 - At least 10 days have passed since you tested positive

-The Oregon Health Authority and the Hood River County Health Department count positive and presumptive cases together because many presumptive cases become positive cases and isolation protocols are the same for both groups.
+The Oregon Health Authority and the Hood River County Health Department count positive and presumptive cases together.

 To protect the privacy of those who have tested positive for COVID-19, the Hood River County Health Department does not release any personal or potentially identifying information about those individuals.
 Please remember that the coronavirus is widespread in our community and is not limited to those who have tested positive.